rextheking/askmom-recipes-sample-for-aws-strands/README.md

 **`Unable to resolve AWS account` during deploy.** Your shell session lost AWS creds (common with short-lived SSO tokens).
 Refresh and retry. `aws sts get-caller-identity` should return your ARN cleanly.

-**`Failed to publish asset: getaddrinfo ENOTFOUND`.** Transient DNS flake while uploading Lambda assets to the CDK bootstrap bucket.
+**`Failed to publish asset...getaddrinfo ENOTFOUND`.** Transient DNS flake while uploading Lambda assets to the CDK bootstrap bucket.
 Retry the deploy.
 Adding `--asset-parallelism=false` helps on flaky networks.

 **API returns HTTP 503 "Service Unavailable" after ~29 seconds.** API Gateway HTTP API has a hard 29-second integration timeout.
 If you changed the agent to do heavy additional work, consider moving enrichment back into pure Python (see the existing design) or switching to REST API (which supports 30-minute timeouts).

 **Frontend shows old content after deploy.** CloudFront caches aggressively. `make deploy` runs an invalidation, but propagation takes ~30-60 seconds globally.
 Hard refresh (Cmd+Shift+R / Ctrl+F5) often helps.
-To manually re-invalidate: `cd infra && make invalidate`.
+To manually re-invalidate...`cd infra && make invalidate`.

 **`AccessDeniedException` on `bedrock:InvokeModelWithResponseStream`.** You deployed an older version of the stack before this permission was added.
-Redeploy: `cd infra && make deploy`.
+Redeploy...`cd infra && make deploy`.

-**`Unknown output type: IQoJ...` from any AWS CLI command.** Your `~/.aws/config` has been corrupted — likely by pasting a session token at a shell prompt that got interpreted as a config line.
+**`Unknown output type...IQoJ...` from any AWS CLI command.** Your `~/.aws/config` has been corrupted — likely by pasting a session token at a shell prompt that got interpreted as a config line.
 Open `~/.aws/config` and replace the `output = IQoJ...` line with `output = json`.

 **Node version warning from jsii.** CDK bundles a JS runtime via jsii and warns on untested Node versions (25+).
 Harmless.
 The Makefile silences it with `JSII_SILENCE_WARNING_UNTESTED_NODE_VERSION=1`.